-Section 5: Membership dues shall be in an amount as determined by the Executive Committee.
+Section 5: Membership dues shall be in an amount as determined by the Board

 Article 9: Awards

-- Special awards may be given at the discretion of the Executive Committee.
+⦁ Special awards may be given at the discretion of the Board

-The by-laws of this Association shall be reviewed for revision every five (5) years beginning in the year 2015, or as deemed necessary by the Executive Committee.
-The review/revisions shall be performed by a group of board and general members in good standing with the Association.
+The By-Laws of this Association shall be reviewed for revision every five (5) years beginning in the year 2015, or as deemed necessary by the Board.
+The review/revisions shall be performed by a group of Board and general members in good standing with the Association.